The Furry Fandom

 - Dealer’s Den / Artists Alley, where artists display and sell their work

 - Tutorials and workshops, for those interested in arts and crafts

 - Special events, such as fursuit parades, dances / discotheque, public panels, storytelling, or charity auctions of art

 Spanish Convention: Furrnion (2017)

 After more than a decade of furmeets, events, and interaction on the web, the Spanish furry fandom holds its first convention in January 2017, in the capital: Madrid.
-With the intention of attracting international attendees, the official languages will be both English and Spanish.
-With over twenty staffed people working to make everything go smoothly, (many of them volunteers,) some activities that’ll take place are: artists’ alley and art exhibition, disco night, fursuit parade, board games, and others.
+With the intention of attracting international attendees, the official languages are both English and Spanish.
+With over twenty staffed people working to make everything go smoothly, (many of them volunteers,) some activities that take place are: artists’ alley and art exhibition, disco night, fursuit parade, board games, and others.
 The mascots of the event are the bull Bertín, and the lynx Doña Ana.
 You can stay updated on its website (link⇒), or @furrnion on Twitter.

 Best Known Conventions: United States (USA)

 Anthrocon.
 It’s the largest furry convention.
 Held since 1997, it takes place in Pittsburgh, Pennsylvania (USA North-East) annually, in June / July.
 In 2015 it had about 6,400 attendees, of which approximately 1,400 were fursuiters.
 Due to the large number of fursuiters, for the first time the parade was outside the facility, on the street!, which was very well received by the city inhabitants.
 It has a multitude of activities including role-playing games, Dance Dance Revolution competitions, storytelling, stand-up comedy, drawing shows… It welcomes one or two guests of honor every year, widely recognized for their artistic work in series, comics, or other works.